Harry Potter and the Deathly Hallows – Part 2

 Harry Potter and the Deathly Hallows – Part 2 is a 2011 fantasy film directed by David Yates from a screenplay by Steve Kloves.
-It is the second of two cinematic parts based on the 2007 novel by J. K. Rowling, and the eighth instalment of the Harry Potter film series.
-The story concludes Harry Potter's final quest to find and destroy Lord Voldemort's Horcruxes in order to destroy him once and for all.
+It is the second of two cinematic parts based on the 2007 novel by J. K. Rowling, and the eighth and final instalment of the Harry Potter film series.
+The film follows Harry as he continues his quest to find and destroy Lord Voldemort's Horcruxes in order to destroy him once and for all.

 The film stars an ensemble cast comprising Daniel Radcliffe as Harry Potter, and Rupert Grint and Emma Watson as Harry's best friends, Ron Weasley and Hermione Granger, alongside Helena Bonham Carter, Robbie Coltrane, Warwick Davis, Ralph Fiennes, Michael Gambon, John Hurt, Jason Isaacs, Gary Oldman, Alan Rickman, Maggie Smith, David Thewlis, and Julie Walters.
 Principal photography began on 19 February 2009, and was completed on 12 June 2010, with reshoots taking place in December 2010.

-Part 2 was released by Warner Bros.
-Pictures in the United Kingdom and the United States on 15 July 2011, and is the only Harry Potter film to be released in 3D.
-It was a commercial success and one of the best-reviewed films of 2011, with critics deeming it a satisfying conclusion to the saga while praising its visual effects, cinematography, musical score, action sequences, direction, and performances.
-At the box office, the film claimed the worldwide opening weekend record, earning $483.2 million, as well as setting opening day and opening weekend records in various countries.
-Part 2 grossed over $1.3 billion worldwide, becoming the third-highest-grossing film, and the highest-grossing film of 2011.
-It is currently the highest-grossing film in the Harry Potter series as well as the Harry Potter franchise.
+Harry Potter and the Deathly Hallows – Part 2 was released by Warner Bros.
+Pictures in the United Kingdom and United States on 15 July 2011, and is the only Harry Potter film to be released in 3D.
+The film was praised as a satisfying conclusion to the saga, and for the visual effects, performances, action sequences, direction, musical score, and cinematography.
+It grossed over $1.3 billion worldwide, becoming the third-highest-grossing film during its run, and the highest-grossing film in the Harry Potter series.
 The National Board of Review named Deathly Hallows – Part 2 one of the top-ten films of 2011.
 It was nominated for three awards at the 84th Academy Awards, and received numerous other accolades.